daltonschool/robotzombie/Chapter 4: "All in the Family".md

 Nicky Cahill
 Ben Rothschild

-  Still recovering from their lost man, the roboticists
+  The students retreated into the computer science room.
+Still recovering from their lost man, the roboticists sat in   silence until the heard the sound a someone munching on skinnypop.
+The students looked up.

-  THIS IS TRANSITION FROM CHAPTER 3
+  "Liam!?"
+Emily said with a hopeful look.

+  But it wasn't Liam.
+The students looked around the room only to find Westley squatted in the corner making goat
+  noises.

+ "What" Westley said noticing the room was stairing at him.

-  They knew they couldn't hold out much longer.
-The zombies were approaching and although they did know the school better, they were in no position to hold off an army of hungry zombies.
+  The students looked away and sat, sulking.They knew they couldn't hold out much longer.
+The zombies were
+  approaching and although they did know the  school better, they were in no position to hold off an army of hungry zombies.
 They had to think fast.
 The "Liam experience" was not one they wanted to repeat.
-Just as everyone was beginning to fret, Nathaniel ran out of the compsci lab flying!
+Just as everyone was
+  beginning to fret, Nathaniel ran out of the  compsci lab flying!
 He had made himself a pair of batman wings.

   "Let's GOOOOOOO!!!"
 Nathaniel shouted as he flew through the hall.